tortiz7/microblog_VPC_deployment/README.md

 ---
 ### CONCLUSION

-	Workload 4 ably builds upon the workloads we've deployed before, successfully demonstrating the deployment and management of a multi-tier architecture for our Microblog Flask Applicaiton.
-Through the creation of dedicated EC2 instances for deployment, production and monitoring, we ensured minimal disruption during updates and established a streamlined CI/CD pipeline using Jenkins for efficient code integration and testing.
+	Workload 4 ably builds upon the workloads we've deployed before, successfully demonstrating the deployment and management of a multi-tier architecture for our Microblog Flask Application.
+Through the creation of dedicated EC2 instances for deployment, production, and monitoring, we ensured minimal disruption during updates and established a streamlined CI/CD pipeline using Jenkins for efficient code integration and testing.

 Throughout the Workload, we learned the importance of separating environments to mitigate risks, as well as the advantages of utilizing monitoring tools like Prometheus and Grafana to maintain system health.
 Additionally, the integration of security best practices and a structured approach to resource management has contributed to a more resilient and scalable infrastructure.

 Looking ahead, the suggested optimizations, such as adopting containerization with AWS Fargate, implementing blue-green deployments, and enhancing security protocols, will further strengthen the infrastructure's capabilities, allowing it to adapt to evolving user demands while ensuring high availability and performance.
 This Workload serves as a valuable foundation for future developments and improvements, paving the way for a robust cloud-based application environment.

 ---
 ## Documentation